jpmonteagudo28/exquisite/README.md

 devtools::install_github("jpmonteagudo28/exquisite")
 ```

-Or you can download it from CRAN:
+Or you can download the released version from CRAN:

 ``` r
 #install.packages("exquisite")